As Israel pounds Gaza, BBC journalists accuse broadcaster of bias

 Israel has since revised down the death toll from 1,400 to 1,200.

-The summary is an example of the kind of language in Western media outlets that many have criticised, since Israelis are described as being “murdered by Hamas fighters”, but Palestinians are “killed” by a nameless perpetrator.
+The summary is an example of the kind of language in Western media outlets that many have criticised; Israelis are described as being “murdered by Hamas fighters”, but Palestinians are “killed” by a nameless actor.

 BBC beset by controversies amid war